All Episodes

 Teaching no longer exists.

-I feel as though I've played some game halfway through its fourth quarter.
+I feel as though I played some game halfway through its fourth quarter.

 A timeout's been called.

-For the last decade or so, I've had two signs hanging above the blackboard at the front of my classroom.
+For the last decade or so, I've had two signs hanging above a blackboard at the front of my classroom.

 While I still believe these simple statements are true, I don't feel that those currently driving public education have any inkling of what they mean.

-So here you have public school teacher whose STEM is science, technology, engineering, and mathematics.
+So, here you have a public school teacher who is STEM is science, technology, engineering, and mathematics.

 Science, technology, engineering, mathematics, rule of the day, data-driven education seeks conformity, standardization.